 If you are proposing a roof on your deck, this will be considered a residential addition and shall require both a development permit and building permit.

 A building permit is required for the construction of any structure greater than 2 ft. from ground level.

 Do I need a permit for a sign?

 Almost all signs in the County of Minburn require a development permit.
+Signs located near a provincial highway also require an application through Alberta Transportation.
 You can also find further information on Sign Provisions in Part 7 of the Land Use Bylaw.

 Do I need a permit for a wood stove or fireplace?